dhiraj-rk/dhiraj-rk/README.md

 - Hello!!👋 This is Dhiraj Rajkarnikar.
 - 👀 I’m interested in data and coding.
-- 🌱 I’m currently learning Data Scienc.
+- 🌱 I’m currently learning to code and do some Data Science at the same time.
 - 📫 Reach me via drajkarnikar@mun.ca

 <!---